pingcap/community/working-groups/wg-stmt-summary.md

 ## Goals

-Discussion for the designing of statement summary tables in TiDB.
+Discussion on the design of statement summary tables in TiDB.

 Now we have a statement summary table [events\_statements\_summary\_by\_digest](https://pingcap.com/docs/stable/reference/performance/statement-summary/), and more features are being added to it.
 But we also have some details to be discussed.